maxpou-slides/vuejs-training/docs/part-4.md

   npm install axios
   ```

-* You can store variable in `config/prod.env.js` file and access to this variable with `process.env.NODE_ENV`
+* You can store variable in `config/prod.env.js` file and access to this variable with `process.env.NODE_ENV`.
+Check official documentation about [Environment Variables](http://vuejs-templates.github.io/webpack/env.html).